testdrive-profiling-master/profiles/Common/doc/docgen/src/Pragraph_expression.md

 $$f\left(x\right)=a_0+\sum_{n=1}^{\infty}\left(a_n\cos{\frac{n\pi x}{L}}+b_n\sin{\frac{n\pi x}{L}}\right)$$
 The expression in the sentence changes to $$f\left(x\right)=a_0+\sum_{n=1}^{\infty}\left(a_n\cos{\frac{n\pi x}{L}}+b_n\sin{\frac{n\pi x}{L}}\right)$$.

-WORD's mathematical equation can be changed by first creating the equation as shown in @<bookmark:WORD mathematical equation LaTeX conversion> and then pressing the 'Linear format' button in the menu. \
+WORD's mathematical equation can be changed by first creating the equation as shown in '@<bookmark:WORD mathematical equation LaTeX conversion>' and then pressing the 'Linear format' button in the menu. \
 You can write this string as a mathematical equation by adding the characters "\$$" to both ends.
 @<img:#media/math_latex_en.png;0.9;WORD mathematical equation LaTeX conversion>
 %%%